open-source-labs/dbSpy/README.md

 ### Use Cases

 - Connecting to an existing remote PostgreSQL and MySQL database
   - Renders an ER diagram of the existing database and provides an interface for users to both modify existing tables and create new tables.
-A log of changes is stored, and at any point, the user can execute a transaction containing the changes, such that they are reflected in the existing database.
+A log of changes is stored, and at any point, the user can generate a query containing the changes, such that they are reflected in the existing database.
 - Uploading your database's SQL file
   - Renders an ER diagram for the provided SQL file (db dump) and provides an interface for a user to both modify existing tables and create new tables.
 Changes are converted into the corresponding queries, which the user can view and execute on their own database outside of dbSpy.
 - Seamlessly visualize relational databases